spatie/laravel-short-schedule/README.md

 [Laravel's native scheduler](https://laravel.com/docs/master/scheduling) allows you to schedule Artisan commands to run every minute.

 If you need to execute something with a higher frequency, for example every second, than you've come to the right package.
-With laravel-short-schedule installed, you can do this
+With laravel-short-schedule installed, you can do this:

 ```php
 // in app\Console\Kernel.php